GabrielEdogawa/gabrieledogawa.github.io/_projects/solver_tuning_for_beginners_link.md

 There are still a huge bunch of solver options out there for solvers like CPLEX that this guide doesn't touch.
 But I believe we have covered the most impactful ones.
 There are also some built-in tuning tools of these solvers, like [CPLEX automatic tuning tool](https://www.ibm.com/support/pages/cplex-performance-tuning-mixed-integer-programs#Item2), [Gurobi parameter tuning tool](https://docs.gurobi.com/projects/optimizer/en/current/features/tuning.html), and [FICO-Xpress tuner](https://www.fico.com/fico-xpress-optimization/docs/dms2018-04/evalguide2/dhtml/eg2sec1_sec_eg2ssec12.html).
 Personally speaking, I don't usually find these tools useful, since they would yield very specific and non-generalizable solver options that works particularly for the one instance you test.
 They are also frustratingly empirical.

 Hope these recommendations give you a good start on tuning the solver.
+Leave me a comment below if you have any questions!
 Have fun 👻